guettli/git-tips/README.md

 meld myrepo-main myrepo
 ```

-Now you can easily remove all changes from belonging to feature-2 and feature-3.
+Now you can easily remove all changes that belong to feature-2 and feature-3.

-I tried that with vscode, but somehow `meld` is more usable for that.
+I tried that with VS Code, but `meld` is more usable for this.
 You can copy files between
 both directories with the context menu.

 You can accept (click on arrow) or reject (shift-click) single changes.